 Home > UNDERSTAND THE DATA

-Study Outline
+Study outline

-Study specimens will be collected longitudinally from blood at pre- (day 0) and post-vaccination (days 1, 3, 7, and 14) time points.
+Study specimens will be collected longitudinally from blood at pre- (day 0) and post-vaccination (days 1, 3, 7, 14, and 28) time points.
 In total, approximately 5000+ specimens will be collected and analyzed during the course of five years.
 For each challenge, we aim to have 16 aP donors and 16 wP donors.
 This data would allow us to understand how the immune system responds to pertussis antigenic challenge in vivo as a proxy of infectious challenge and whether this response differs in aP vs. wP-primed individuals years after the original vaccination.

-Figure 7: Study timeline
+Figure 1: Study timeline.

 Sample and data collection